aws-quickstart/quickstart-workshop/content/60_implementing/10_adding_submodules.md

-+++
+﻿+++
 title = "Adding submodules"
 chapter = false
 weight = 10
 +++

-The Quick Start catalog has **160+** Quick Starts.
+The Quick Start catalog has **170+** Quick Starts.
 It includes a [VPC Quick Start](https://aws.amazon.com/quickstart/architecture/vpc/) which builds a virtual private network (VPC) environment with public and private subnets, following AWS best practices.
+It also includes [Linux Bastion](https://aws.amazon.com/quickstart/architecture/linux-bastion/) and [Microsoft Remote Desktop Gateway](https://aws.amazon.com/quickstart/architecture/rd-gateway/) Quick Starts that allow users to access assets in private subnets via bastion hosts.

-You will use the VPC Quick Start to create a VPC in your workshop Quick Start.
-By using an existing Quick Start, you get the following benefits:
+You will use the VPC Quick Start to create a VPC in your workshop Quick Start, and the Bastion Quick Starts to allow remote access to the solution.
+By using existing Quick Starts, you get the following benefits:

 - Re-use the architeture built by AWS SAs, which follows the AWS best practices.
 - Automatically get the AMI and security updates for VPC and Linux bastion stacks.